2017 ICF Wales: Making the Case for Deforestation & Afforestation

 Site 2 is 72 ha with two phases of new planting implemented and grant funded (25.5 ha and 10 ha) with a further 25 ha proposed, as presented as a case study at the 2016 Wales ICF Autumn Conference

-Delegates will meet at Sugar Loaf Car Park on A483 (SA20 0LP, SN 838 429) and will be transported by minibus between the sites.
+Delegates will meet at 9am at Sugar Loaf Car Park on A483 (SA20 0LP, SN 838 429) and will be transported by minibus between the sites.

 Both the morning and afternoon tours will involve walking for up to an hour over rugged terrain.
 Delegates are advised to bring appropriate footwear, waterproofs, sunscreen and a water canister.
 Catering will not be provided so delegates must also bring a packed lunch.

 For further information, please contact Michael Cresswell, ICF Wales Regional Group Secretary

 The Institute of Chartered Foresters is committed to maintaining high standards of biosecurity.
 Please ensure that you clean and disinfect your footwear prior to arrival and after departure to help minimise the risk of spreading plant pests and diseases.
 Please follow the directions of your hosts on the use of footpaths, parking and any other precautionary measures.